Richard Bong: United States Army Air Forces

-After returning to the southwest Pacific in January 1944, he named his P-38 "Marge" and adorned the nose with her photo.
-On April 12, Captain Bong shot down his 26th and 27th Japanese aircraft, surpassing Eddie Rickenbacker's American record of 26 credited victories in World War I. Soon afterwards, he was promoted to major by General Kenney and dispatched to the United States to see General "Hap" Arnold, who gave him a leave.
+On April 12, Captain Bong shot down his 26th and 27th Japanese aircraft, surpassing Eddie Rickenbacker's American record of 26 credited victories in World War I. Soon afterward, he was promoted to major by General Kenney and dispatched to the United States to see General "Hap" Arnold, who gave him a leave.

 After visiting training bases and going on a 15-state bond promotion tour, Bong returned to New Guinea in September.
-He was assigned to the V Fighter Command staff as an advanced gunnery instructor with permission to go on missions but not to seek combat.
+He was assigned to the V Fighter Command staff as an advanced gunnery instructor, with permission to go on missions but not to seek combat.
 Bong continued flying from Tacloban, Leyte, during the Philippines campaign; by December 17, he had increased his air-to-air victory claims to 40.

 Bong considered his gunnery accuracy to be poor, so he compensated by getting as close to his targets as possible to make sure he hit them.
 In some cases he flew through the debris of exploding enemy aircraft, and on one occasion collided with his target, which he claimed as a "probable" victory.

 On the recommendation of General Kenney, the Far East Air Force commander, Bong received the Medal of Honor from General Douglas MacArthur in a special ceremony in December 1944.
 Bong's Medal of Honor citation says that he flew combat missions despite his status as an instructor, which was one of his duties as standardization officer for V Fighter Command.
-His rank of major would have qualified him for a squadron command, but he always flew as a flight (four-plane) or element (two-plane) leader.
+His rank of major qualified him for a squadron command, but he always flew as a flight (four-plane) or element (two-plane) leader.

-In January 1945, Kenney sent America's ace of aces home for good.
+In January 1945, Kenney sent Bong, America's ace of aces home for good.
 Bong married Vattendahl on February 10, 1945.
-He participated in numerous PR activities, such as promoting the sale of war bonds.
+He participated in numerous public relations activities, such as promoting the sale of war bonds.

 Death

 Bong then became a test pilot assigned to Lockheed's plant in Burbank, California, where he flew P-80 Shooting Star jet fighters at the Lockheed Air Terminal.
 On August 6, 1945, he took off to perform the acceptance flight of P-80A 44-85048.
 It was his 12th flight in the P-80; he had a total of four hours and fifteen minutes of flight time in the jet.

 The plane's primary fuel pump malfunctioned during takeoff.
-Bong either forgot to switch to the auxiliary fuel pump, or for some reason was unable to do so.
-Bong cleared away from the aircraft, but was too low for his parachute to deploy.
+Bong did not switch to the auxiliary fuel pump, either forgetting or unable to do so.
+He ejected, but an eyewitness account says the aircraft exploded immediately afterward, before he could achieve a safe separation distance.
+He was also too low for his parachute to open.
 The plane crashed into a narrow field at Oxnard Street and Satsuma Avenue, North Hollywood.
 His death was front-page news across the country, sharing space with the first news of the bombing of Hiroshima.